 If you only receive mail at a P.O.
 BOX, you will need to show a current photo ID as well as a utility bill which states “Service at” your current address.

-The library reserves the right to temporarily suspend library privileges when an item is overdue in excess of 20 days, or the extended use fees exceed $7.50, or charge for lost or damaged materials are not paid.
-When an item is overdue in excess of 50 days the delinquent account will be sent to a collection agency and library privileges will be suspended throughout Suffolk County.
+The library reserves the right to temporarily suspend library privileges when an item is overdue in excess of 20 days, or the extended use fees exceed $10.00, or charge for lost or damaged materials are not paid.
 Library privileges will be reinstated when resolution of the problem occurs.

 In the event that a patron disagrees with the decision of the circulation supervisor, a request for reconsideration may be submitted to the Library Director.
 If the patron disagrees with this determination, an appeal may be directed to the Library Board of Trustees.